Probing the electromagnetic response of dielectric antennas by vortex electron beams: Loss probability for VEBs interacting with dielectric particles in the semi-classical approximation

-From the $(q_z,\omega)$-dependent plots in Fig.~\ref{VEB_Fig3}(a,b) we can readily obtain the EEL spectra by setting $q_z=\omega/v$ [see the gray lines in Fig.~\ref{VEB_Fig3}(a,b)], which corresponds to the wavevector provided by the electron moving along the $z$ direction.
+From the $(k_z,\omega)$-dependent plots in Fig.~\ref{VEB_Fig3}(a,b) we can readily obtain the EEL spectra by setting $k_z=\omega/v$ [see the gray lines in Fig.~\ref{VEB_Fig3}(a,b)].
 In Fig.~\ref{VEB_Fig3}(c,d) we plot $\mathrm{d}\Gamma_{\mathrm{e},\mathbf{J}_\mathrm{e}}/\mathrm{d}z$ [Eq.~\eqref{Eq:cylinder_gam_el}] and $\mathrm{d}\Gamma_{\mathrm{m},\mathbf{J}_\mathrm{m}}/\mathrm{d}z$ [Eq.~\eqref{Eq:cylinder_gam_mag}], respectively, evaluated for a 300-keV electron beam ($v=0.777 c$).
 The total probabilities (solid black lines) are split into contributions of the different azimuthal modes $m=\lbrace 0,1,2,3\rbrace$ denoted by the colored dashed lines.
 We observe that the hybrid HE21 mode produces the dominant spectral feature in both cases.
 On the other hand, the peak corresponding to the excitation of the TM01 mode is present only in the spectrum of Fig.~\ref{VEB_Fig3}(c), and the peak arising from the excitation of the TE01 mode appears only in Fig.~\ref{VEB_Fig3}(d).
-The hybrid EH11 is also dominantly excitable by the magnetic current, and has only a negligible contribution in the electric-current-mediated spectrum, as confirmed by evaluating the induced fields given in Appendix~\ref{AppC}.
+The hybrid EH11 is also dominantly excitable by the magnetic current and has only a negligible contribution in the electric-current-mediated spectrum, as confirmed by evaluating the induced fields given in Appendix~\ref{App:cylinder}.